German data helps Europe shares extend 2-week rally

 Germany's DAX index, one of the European markets hardest hit by worries over turmoil in Ukraine, had lost as much as 11 percent in the sell-off.

-The DAX gained 0.9 percent on Thursday, Britain's FTSE 100 index was up 0.3 percent and France's CAC 40 rose 1.2 percent.
+The DAX was up 0.6 percent on Thursday, with Britain's FTSE 100 index up 0.2 percent and France's CAC 40 up 0.8 percent.

 "The 'long U.S. shares/short European shares' pairs trade has worked well and this should continue for a while.
 European indexes are still a good 6 to 8 percent below their recent peaks while Wall Street benchmarks are at record highs," he said.